 - DE students gain understanding of the rigor of college work as well as college faculty expectations.

 Eligibility for Dual Enrollment

 DE courses are college-level courses.
-The amount of work necessary to succeed in DE courses is greater than in typical high school courses.
+The amount of effort and work necessary to succeed in DE courses is greater than in typical high school courses.
 In addition, credit and grades earned in DE courses become a part of a student’s permanent college transcript.
 To do well in these courses, it is important for students to realize the benefits of dual enrollment.

-Although high school and home schooled students are normally not qualified for general admission, colleges may offer admission to those students who meet additional criteria.
+Although high school students are normally not qualified for general admission, colleges may offer admission to those students who meet additional criteria.
 Dual enrollment is restricted to high school juniors and seniors and home school students studying at the high school junior or senior levels.
 Home school students must also provide a copy of a home school agreement approved by the school district or a letter from the local school board or a copy of the letter filed by the parent/legal guardian declaring home school for religious exemption.
 Documentation of parental permission is required for all dual enrollment students.

 All students admitted under this section must demonstrate readiness for college by meeting the criteria below.

 ||VA Placement Test